NEONScience/NEON-Data-Skills/_posts/Python/remote-sensing/lidar/2017-06-20-Create_Hillshade_From_Terrain_Raster.md

 We can define a hillshade function.

-*The function below comes from the <a href="https://github.com/rveciana/introduccion-python-geoespacial/blob/master/hillshade.py"> target="_blank"> Roger Veciana i Roviera's github repo.*
+*The function below comes from the
+<a href="https://github.com/rveciana/introduccion-python-geoespacial/blob/master/hillshade.py"> target="_blank"> Roger Veciana i Roviera's github repo</a>.*